Almost Heaven

 Almost Heaven is the tenth regular studio album by European-American pop group The Kelly Family.
 Based on a concept by Dan Kelly, it was co-produced by Kathy and Paddy Kelly and released in 1996 throughout most of Europe.
-Following the major success of previous albums Over the Hump and Christmas for All and the number-one single "I Can't Help Myself," the album debuted number-one in Austria, Germany and Switzerland.
+Following the major success of previous albums Over the Hump and Christmas for All and the number-one single "I Can't Help Myself", the album debuted at number one in Austria, Germany and Switzerland.
 It also entered the top 5 in the Netherlands and Norway and made it to the top 20 in Belgium.
 Almost Heaven eventually sold more than three million copies worldwide, making it the band's second biggest-selling release to date.

 Track listing

 Personnel

 Credits are taken from the album's liner notes.